sveinpg/build-your-own-react/README.md

 To do so we have to extend the `mount()` function in `VDomNode.js` to iterate over possible children:

-1. Get `props.children` of the `reactElement` and map the children to `instantiateVNode`, which will create virtual DOM-nodes.
-2. Iterate over the array of virtual child DOM-nodes and use `appendChild` to append them to the element you created in the previous task.

 The following call to `ReactDOM.render()`..

 ```js